srinadhu/Vision_Challenge/README.md

 # Vision_Challenge
 Please note that labels in .mat files are from 1 to 196 but in all the models are taken as from 0 to 195.
 In all these experiments the test set from the available dataset is used as validation set for experiments.
+The accuracy reported is all on the test set from available dataset.

 Model 1: Data augmentation is resizing, randomcrop and horizontalflip.
 Data normalization is with mean and std of ImageNet.
 ResNet50 pre-trained model is used.
 The whole model is tuned.
 No weight decay and adam optimizer is used, ReducelrOnPlateau scheduler is used.
 The idea behind this approach is to see how well a simple baseline performs.
 The best model gave accuracy of 82.53%